pretorh/lfs-notes/steps/5-temp-system.md

 Fix the LFS root file ownership, see `scripts/5/finalize/fix-permissions.sh`

-Optionally, backup the temp system, see `scripts/5/finalize/backup.sh`
+Optionally, backup the temp system, see `scripts/5/finalize/backup.sh` (though this is done better after chroot setup)